donguree/hal-libs-header/documentation/source/ucom.rst

 *******
 |  To test the implementation of the UCOM module, webOS TV provides SoCTS (SoC Test Suite) tests.
 |  The SoCTS checks the basic operations of the UCOM module.
+|  For more information, see UCOM's SoCTS Unit Test Manual.